-- 1. Each gravity or suction water supply tank shall be provided with an overflow having a diameter not less than shown in 248 CMR 10.14(6): Table 5: Sizes of Overflow Pipes for Water Supply Tanks. - 2.
+- 1. Each gravity or suction water supply tank shall be provided with an overflow having a diameter not less than shown in 248 CMR 10.14(6): Table 5. - 2.
 The overflow outlet shall discharge above and within not less than six inches of a roof or roof drain, floor or floor drain or over an open water supplied fixture. - 3.
-The overflow outlet shall be covered by a corrosion resistant screen of not less than 16 x 20 mesh to the inch and by 1⁄4 inch hardware cloth or shall terminate in a horizontal angle seat check valve. - 4.
+The overflow outlet shall be covered by a corrosion resistant screen of not less than 16×20 mesh to the inch and by $\frac{1}{4}$ inch hardware cloth or shall terminate in a horizontal angle seat check valve. - 4.
 Drainage from overflow pipes shall be directed so as not to freeze on roof walkways.